Ch'ŏphae sinŏ

 Ch'ŏphae sinŏ or is a Korean textbook of colloquial Japanese, written in 1618 and published by the Bureau of Interpreters in 1676.

 It is a source for Late Middle Japanese.

 Author

-Kang Usŏng (강우성, 康遇聖) was a native of Jinju.

-At the age of 11, he was one of thousands of Korean civilians abducted to Japan during the Japanese invasion of Korea in 1592.
+Kang Usŏng (강우성, 康遇聖) was a native of Jinju in southeast Korea.
+At the age of 11, he was one of thousands of Korean civilians abducted to Japan during the Imjin War during the initial invasion in 1592.
 He was released after 10 years and returned to Korea, where he embarked on a career as an official interpreter, passing the interpreter's exam in 1609.

-He served as interpreter on Korean embassies to Japan and as an instructor in Busan, the point of departure for missions to Japan.
+He served as an interpreter at the Korean embassies in Japan and as an instructor in Busan, the departure point for missions to Japan.

 By 1618, he had completed a series of instructional materials on the Japanese language in the form of conversations involving Koreans travelling to Japan for business or diplomacy.